isc-projects/kea/doc/sphinx/arm/hooks.rst

 flex_id: Flexible Identifiers for Host Reservations
 ===================================================

-This section describes a hook application dedicated to generate flexible identifiers for host reservations.
+This section describes a hook application dedicated to generating flexible identifiers for host reservations.
 The Kea software provides a way to handle host reservations that include addresses, prefixes, options, client classes, and other features.
 The reservation can be based on hardware